Scope of Activities

 -

-MOMP 3.2 Coordinate communication of information about field activities to Alaska communities where the research is being conducted through the research expedition vessel status tracker and spring and fall reports on research season activities.
+MOMP 3.2 Coordinate among state and federal agencies that support fieldwork and share information among researchers and Alaska communities through the research expedition vessel and mooring matrices and spring and fall public meetings focused on research season activities.

 PILR 1 Fulfill Federal requirement to consult with Federally recognized Tribes and Alaska Native Corporations.